potahtml/pota/readme.md

 # pota

-pota is a small and pluggable Web Renderer for Reactive Libraries.
+pota is a small Reactive Web Renderer for Reactive Libraries.

 Although its compiler-less, it includes a babel preset for transforming JSX.
 Its abstracted API and components, allow you to